-The Tomahawk is a long-range, all-weather, subsonic cruise missile in service with the surface ships and submarines of the US and Royal Navy.
+Tomahawk is a long-range, all-weather, subsonic cruise missile in service with the surface ships and submarines of the US and the UK’s Royal Navy.
 Originally produced by General Dynamics, Tomahawk is currently manufactured by Raytheon.

-The Tomahawk can strike high value or heavily defended land targets.
-The Block II TLAM-A missile achieved its Initial Operating Capability in 1984.
+The Tomahawk Land Attack Missile (TLAM) can strike high-value or heavily defended land targets.
+The Block II TLAM-A missile achieved initial operating capability in 1984.
 The missile was first deployed in combat during Operation Desert Storm in 1991.

 Tomahawk missile variants

-The RGM/UGM-109E Tomahawk (Block IV TLAM-E) is the latest member in the Tomahawk missile family.
-It carries a 1,000lb class unitary warhead for a maximum range of 900nmi.
+RGM / UGM-109E Tomahawk (Block IV TLAM-E) is the latest member in the Tomahawk missile family.
+It carries a 1,000lb-class unitary warhead for a maximum range of 900nmi.

 Tomahawk design features